-When Is the Next New Mexico Tax Free Weekend?
+When Is the New Mexico Tax Free Weekend in 2020?

 What Items Qualify for New Mexico Tax Free Shopping?

-- Clothing and footwear: Less than $100 per item, with no individual limit
+- Clothing and footwear: Less than $100 per item

-- Computer hardware: $500 or less per item
+- Computer-related hardware: Less than $500 per item

 What Items Aren't Eligible for New Mexico Tax Free Status?